-Financial assets measured at amortized cost include cash, accounts receivable, due from affiliates, government remittances receivable and relocation loan.
+Financial assets measured at amortized cost include cash, accounts receivable and government remittances receivable.

 Financial liabilities measured at amortized cost include accounts payable and accrued liabilities and prepaid vouchers.

 The organization has not designated any financial asset or financial liability to be measured at fair value.